PHOTO ILLUSTRATION BY KELVIN LI

 Its impact: The pandemic highlighted the urgent need to address challenges in long-term care and combat senior isolation.
 Homecare Hub’s easy-to-use platform could help reimagine and humanize long-term and home healthcare.

 What it does: Linda Lifetech began in Brazil, where 37 percent of women had never had a mammogram.
 Luis Renato Lui and his team are determined to change that stat through technology.
 This social impact startup uses thermal contrast and AI to quickly detect malignant breast tumours less than 1 centimetre in diameter — without queues, contact or compression.
-Physicians take an in-office snapshot image of the breast with a mobile phone.
-Linda’s AI analyzes the image for lesions and suspicious patterns and alerts the clinician to the need for further tests.
+Physicians take an in-office snapshot image of the breast with a special device that then analyzes the image for lesions and suspicious patterns and alerts the clinician to the need for further tests.

 Its impact: Easy to use and cost-effective, this screening technology has the potential to greatly expand access to early detection of breast cancer, the world’s most prevalent cancer.